KLVP

-KLVP (97.9 MHz) is a profit FM radio station licensed to Aloha, Oregon, and serving the Portland metropolitan area.
+KLVP (97.9 FM) is a non-profit radio station licensed to Aloha, Oregon, and serving the Portland metropolitan area.
 The station is owned, and the broadcast license held, by the Educational Media Foundation.
-It airs the national Contemporary Christian radio format known as "K-Love."
+It airs the national contemporary Christian radio format known as "K-Love."

 The transmitter is on SW Fairmount Court in Portland's West Hills, amid the towers for other FM and TV stations.
-KLVP has an effective radiated power (ERP) of 52,350 watts (54,000 with beam tilt).
+KLVP has an effective radiated power (ERP) of 54,000 watts.